Herman Koehler: West Point career

 From his first days at the academy Koehler promoted Army's participation in intercollegiate athletics, a move resisted by the Academic Board until 1890, when Army was challenged to a game of football by Navy.
 Army lost the inaugural Army–Navy Game by a score of 24–0.
 Koehler also fostered intramural sports as a third leg of his physical education philosophy using academic good standing as a requisite to provide an educational incentive, but such sports remained voluntarily until 1920 when Brig.
 Gen. Douglas MacArthur became superintendent.
 A more modern gymnasium, still existing today as the Hayes Gymnasium, was constructed in 1910.

 In addition to his academy duties, Koehler helped found a recruit school for the New York Police Department in 1913, provided instruction for state militia regiments of New York and Massachusetts from 1911 to 1913, and instructed New York Army National Guard units called up to duty in 1916 as a result of the Pancho Villa Expedition.

-Prior to the entry of the United States into World War I, Koehler was detached to direct physical instruction for 200,000 newly-inducted soldiers at officers' and divisional training camps of the National Army and promoted to major.
+Prior to the entry of the United States into World War I, Koehler was detached to direct physical instruction for 200,000 newly inducted soldiers at officers' and divisional training camps of the National Army and promoted to major.
 He personally led instruction to units as large as a brigade, often conducting calisthenics to 6,000 men at a time.
 The United States Army Physical Fitness School estimated in 1999 that during his lifetime Koehler led physical instruction for more than 400,000 persons.
+Promoted to lieutenant colonel, he was awarded the Distinguished Service Medal in 1919 for his wartime service.

 In 1919 he published his second text, Koehler's West Point Manual of Disciplinary Physical Training, in which he advocated not only his system of exercises adopted at West Point but the use of marching, double timing, rifle exercises, bayonet drill, vaulting, and obstacle courses for physical conditioning that became a regular feature of basic military training.

 Following his mandatory retirement from the Army (and his position as Master of the Sword) on his 64th birthday in 1923, Koehler wrote:

 "Leadership, superior physical qualifications and the ability to discharge intelligently every phase of military training, particularly that pertaining to the physical conditioning of men, are some of the qualifications that the experience of the war are demanding of the graduates of the Academy."

 Koehler's 39-year tenure at West Point saw the introduction of professional athletic instructors, a systematic program of instruction, a curriculum for physical education, an adequate facility, manuals, and widespread acceptance of the program by both the staff and cadets of the academy.
 For that the first Master of the Sword to direct the Department of Physical Education, Lt.
 Col. Francis M. Greene, was prompted in 1948 to describe Koehler as the "real father of the West Point Department of Physical Education."